jufu/DSCI_522_Group_10/README.md

 # Post Campaign Bank Term Deposit Subscription Predictor
 - author: DSCI 522 Group10
-- Group Member: Justin Fu, Junting He, Chuck Ho, Asma Al`daini
+- Group Member: Justin Fu, Junting He, Chuck Ho, Asma Al-Odaini

 A data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.